-The Mercer DSE Asset Allocation Committee, working with the CIO, includes climate change scenario modelling as an input to strategy decisions when deciding on the percentage of assets to be allocated to different asset classes to the diversified portfolios Mercer manages on behalf of our defined benefit clients.
+The Mercer DSE Asset Allocation Committee, working with the CIO, includes climate change scenario modelling as an input to strategy decisions when deciding on the percentage of assets to be allocated to different asset classes to the diversified portfolios Mercer manages on behalf of our defined contribution clients.
 This process helps to test current and potential funds with a 'climate lens', alongside other traditional considerations in the decision making process.
-This analysis was first undertaken in early 2016 and followed up in 2018, with the more recent analysis in early 2019 applying the latest Mercer model.